ubet123/FlickHive/README.md

+# FlickHive
+The Favorite Movies/TV Shows Tracker lets users manage and filter their favorite movies and TV shows by genre.
+It includes dark mode and stores preferences using local storage for a seamless experience.

+## Features

+- **Favorites Management**: Add or remove movies and TV shows from your favorites list.
+- **Genre Filtering**: Filter movies and TV shows by genre to easily find content that matches your interests.
+- **Search Functionality**: Quickly search for specific movies or TV shows with a robust search feature.
+- **Dark Mode Toggle**: Switch between light and dark themes for a more comfortable viewing experience.
+- **Responsive Design**: Optimized for both mobile and desktop devices to ensure accessibility.
+- **Local Storage**: Saves your favorites list in local storage, keeping your preferences across sessions.

+## Tech Stack

+- **React.js**
+- **Context API**
+- **TypeScript**
+- **Tailwind CSS**
+- **Local Storage**
+- **Shadcn**

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.